Parth589/blog-backend/notes.md

 }
 ```

-* the jwt token will be stored into session storage in frontend.
+* the jwt token will be stored into cookies in frontend.
+* while making the request to '/login' , client have to pass 'mail' and 'redirect' parameters in 'req.body'. the
+  redirect is a url where client makes the request to '/verify' endpoint with the token passed to it.
 ## todo:

 * try to replace data type from String to ObjectId all fields which are storing reference to another objects in DB